bucs110fall2024/final-project-cheng/final-project/README.md

 1. Start the game.
 2. Play the game by fitting the tetromino blocks together to fill a row.
 3. Keep trying until a single row has been filled.
-4. Verify that this clears the line.
+4. Verify that completing a row clears the line.
-6. Verify that the score updates.
+6. Verify that the score increases.
-7. Verify that the line tracker updates.
+7. Verify that the line tracker updates accordingly.

 Expected Outcome: When a row is filled, the row should clear and the score should increase with the line tracker updating accordingly.